 During the written exam, any student observed in a situation that could be considered suspicious (e.g., an open book within his/her field of vision, looking around or checking a cell phone or other wireless device, etc.) but no cheating is observed, will be warned.
-Once warned, any applicant found cheating on written exam will be failed for the exam and prohibited from retaking the written exam without permission from the dean.
+Once warned, any applicant found cheating on a written exam will be failed for the exam and prohibited from retaking the written exam without permission from the dean.

-Student cannot leave the room during the test/exam.
-As soon as student leaves, the exam is considered finished.
+Students cannot leave the room during the test/exam.
+As soon as a student leaves, the exam is considered finished.

 Lecture is not a substitute for textbooks.
 Students should read textbooks and use other sources to be prepared for the tests.
-Lecture is to guide the student for preparation to subject.
+Lecture is to guide the student in preparation for the subject.